vyapp/vy/BOOK.md

 ### Move focus one tab right

-In order to move the focus one tab right, press the key-command below:
+In order to move the focus one tab right, press the keycommand below:

     <Alt-p>